 Recently established laboratory for microwave technique and electromagnetic compatibility currently has at its disposal the equipment enabling the lab exercises in microwave technique.
 By installing the Faraday cage, the main condition for creating the laboratory for electromagnetic compatibility is fulfilled.

 The laboratory for multimedia telecommunications is created in 2003 with financial aid from “Telecom”.
 Lab equipment enables research in the field of multimedia signal processing (algorithms, standards, transmission, service quality), as well as simulation of different network surroundings and transmission technologies of modern telecommunication systems.

 Recently, the chair was provided with an anechoic chamber in which a part of lab exercises in electroacoustics is planned.
 The research areas in this domain are automatic speech recognition, namely whisper (continual speech, isolated words), automatic speech emotion recognition, automatic speaker recognition, testing of robust systems for automatic speech emotion recognition, traffic noise testing etc.

-Dr. Gordana Gardašević, associate professor
+Dr. Gordana Gardašević, full professor

 +387 51 221 877